Menu

 When an antibiotic kills the susceptible bacteria but leaves these resistant survivors behind, the resistant bacteria multiply and fill the niche left by their dead competitors.
 Even worse, bacteria can share resistance genes with each other through a process called horizontal gene transfer, spreading resistance to entirely different bacterial species.

 Every time antibiotics are used, this selection process occurs.
-The more antibiotics are used, especially when they are used unnecessarily or incorrectly, the faster resistance develops.
+The more antibiotics are used — especially when they are used unnecessarily or incorrectly — the faster resistance develops.

 One of the most important distinctions in medicine is between viral and bacterial infections, because antibiotics only work against bacteria.
 They have absolutely no effect on viruses.
+If you want a fuller breakdown of the season's most common respiratory bugs, see our guide to telling colds, flu, COVID, and RSV apart.

 Conditions That Do NOT Need Antibiotics (Usually Viral)